Link Interactive Pros & Cons

-One of the things Link Interactive prides itself in is its straightforward sales process.
+One of the things Link Interactive prides themselves in is their straightforward sales process.
 You can get started with a Link Interactive security system using one of two ways.

 First, you can request a quote by leaving your name, email, and contact number on Link Interactive's website or calling the company's sales hotline.
 If you do, a sales rep will help you build your security system and choose a monitoring plan.
 Using this sales process, you can get recommendations from Link Interactive on what equipment is best for your home.